rajatsaxena314/rajatsaxena314.github.io/content/extras.md

 +++
 title = "Extras"
-description = "This section has details about my AI & ML projects, Conferences and Workshops" showToc = false
+description = "This section has details about my [AI & ML projects](https://rajatsaxena314.github.io/extras/#ai--ml-projects), [Conferences](https://rajatsaxena314.github.io/extras/#selected-conferences) and [Workshops](https://rajatsaxena314.github.io/extras/#relevant-workshops)"
+showToc = false
 +++

 ## AI & ML Projects
 - **CNNs for Mass Estimation of X-Rays Clusters**
-    Convolutional Neural Networks (CNNs) are employed to estimate the masses of galaxy clusters from simulated X-ray images and redshift data.
+    Employed Convolutional Neural Networks (CNNs) to estimate Galaxy cluster masses from simulated X-ray images and redshift data of clusters.
+The redshift data was concatenated to the convoluted and flattened image data before being fed to the fully connected network.
 Code avaliable [here](https://github.com/rajatsaxena314/CNNs-for-Mass-Estimation-of-X-Rays-Clusters).

 - **Emergent Weight Morphologies in Deep Neural Networks**
-    Investigated emergent structural patterns in neural network weights arising independently of training data and developed a simple mathematical model to explain the phenomenon.
+    Investigated the emergent structural patterns in neural network weights that arise independently of the training data.
+Also examined how these structural patterns change with alterations in hyperparameters and training strategies.
 Relevant Paper avaliable [here](https://arxiv.org/abs/2501.05550)

-- **Variational Monte Carlo with Restricted Boltzmann Machines for Quantum Many-Body Hamiltonians**
+- **Neural Networks for Quantum Many-Body Physics**
-    Implemented a restricted Boltzmann machine ansatz to variationally approximate the ground state of a Rydberg atom Hamiltonian, bridging machine learning methods with quantum many-body physics.
+    Implemented a Restricted Boltzmann Machine (RBM) ansatz within a Monte Carlo framework to approximate the ground state of a Rydberg atom Hamiltonian.
+Utilised the expressive capacity of RBMs to represent many-body wavefunctions and employed stochastic gradient optimisation to minimise the variational energy.

 - **Simulation-Based Inference for Bayesian Cosmological Data Analysis**
-    Explored machine learning–driven likelihood-free inference methods to perform Bayesian parameter estimation in cosmology, highlighting their statistical rigor and necessity for analyses with intractable likelihoods.
+    Developed a simulation-based inference framework using autoencoder compression and normalising flows to recover cosmological parameters from Gaussian random fields.
+Benchmarked learned posteriors against analytic Fourier-space likelihoods, identifying effects of compression loss and autoencoder overfitting.

+---

 ## Selected Conferences
 ### Oral Presentations